VictorHachard/content-monitoring-system/README.md

     ```
   - `WEBPAGE_USER_AGENT`: The user agent string to use for webpage requests.
 There is a default value.
   - `API_USER_AGENT`: The user agent string to use for API requests.
 There is a default value.
+  - `WEBPAGE_TIMEOUT`: The timeout in seconds for webpage requests.
+The default value is `5`.
+  - `API_TIMEOUT`: The timeout in seconds for API requests.
+The default value is `5`.
   - `INTERVAL`: Specifies the monitoring interval in seconds.
 The default value is `300`.
   - `RULES`: A JSON string that configures the selectors for monitored pages.
 Example configuration:
     ```json